Based on Your Reading:

 Gain access to top mesothelioma doctors and get help scheduling appointments.

 Connect NowTreatment for mesothelioma includes surgery, immunotherapy, chemotherapy and radiation.
 Asbestosis treatment involves surgery, medications and pulmonary therapy.
-Both asbestosis and mesothelioma patients may be prescribed pain medication to reduce breathing discomfort.
+Both asbestosis and mesothelioma patients may use pain medication to reduce breathing discomfort.
 Asbestosis patients are also likely to receive breathing treatments with bronchodilators.

 1 year vs. 10 years